dombatteate/dom-pct/updates.md

 <div class="update-card">
     <div class="update-date">April 9, 2026</div>
     <div class="update-text">
-      Got in midday to Warner Springs Community Center, charged up, resupplied, and talked with other pct'ers.
+      Got in midday yesterday (4/8) to Warner Springs Community Center, charged up, resupplied, and talked with other pct'ers.
 The next 4 days will be all uphill, approx 6k ft of climb to a town called Idyllwild.
 Should be cool weather so no worries about 15mi stretches of wayer carry.
     </div>
   </div>